 This is exactly where the "off" signal comes in: it interrupts the stimulus cycle and helps the dog to focus on you.
 For this to succeed, the signal must be positively linked - through immediate reward and frequent repetition.
 This is the only way to make cancelling the action understandable and rewarding for the dog.

 It is important to teach a dog to "out" in a sustainable and, above all, joyful way without activating a strong resource defence.
 For example, if you start to constantly take everything out of your dog's mouth without a well-trained signal word, this can lead to aggression problems towards you.
-The action of "out" should therefore not be initiated by you, but your dog should perform this action independently in response to the signal word.
+The action of "out" should therefore not be performed by you, but your dog should perform this action independently in response to the signal word.

 On the other hand, the signal word "off" is sometimes also essential for survival as soon as your dog eats something unknown outside.
 At a time when many poisoned baits are being put out, it is all the more important that your dog knows how to "out" safely.